SimeonHristov99/ati/README.md

   - [ ] f1.
   - [ ] mcc.
   - [ ] Log loss.
+- [ ] Is creating multiple samples from the texts better?
+For example, now you have 10 texts for vazov but only 1 for dimityr talev.
 - [ ] Pickle model.
 - [ ] Create the user interface using [streamlit](https://streamlit.io/).